milwad-dev/laravel-validate/docs/1.x/valid-hex-color.md

 ## ValidHexColor

-If you want to validate hex color code, you can use `ValidHexColor` rule:
+If you want to validate the hex color code, you can use the `ValidHexColor` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidHexColor;